 Draw: If only two cards remain in the draw pile after a player discards and no player has knocked, the round ends in a draw.
 The same player deals again for the next round.

-There are many ways to increase your chances to win a round in Oklahoma Gin.
+There are many ways to increase your chances of winning a round in Oklahoma Gin.
 Always stay attentive and keep focused on the game.
 The following are a few tips and ideas to keep in mind:

-- If a player keeps in mind that there are only 52 cards being used it is easier to remember which winning combination is possible.
 There are twenty cards with a value of 10, so in 38.5% of dealings Oklahoma Gin can be approached according to regular Gin Rummy strategy in such instances.
-An upturned card of Nine, Eight or even Seven can also be approached in a similar manner.
+An upturned card of Nine, Eight, or even Seven can also be approached similarly.

 Frequently Asked Questions

-What is the difference between Oklahoma Gin and Gin Rummy?
+What is the difference between Oklahoma and Gin Rummy?

-How long does a typical game of Oklahoma Gin last for?
+How long does a typical game of Oklahoma Gin last?

 This depends on the final score decided by the players.
 This is usually decided as 100, 150, 200, or 250 points.
 However, it is typically fast-moving.